An Overlay Meta-Protocol

 Matrix: A Decentralized Message Bus

 Noteworthy builds atop the Matrix decentralized messaging protocol.
-If that doesn't mean anything to you then just suffice it to say that when you install Noteworthy, you get a self-hosted personal voice and messaging system.
+If that doesn't mean anything to you then just suffice it to say that when you install Noteworthy, you get a local voice and messaging system.
 You can think of it is as a self-hosted alternative to Slack, where you will be able to communicate end-to-end-encrypted with other Noteworthy users and the broader Matrix ecosystem.
 Noteworthy makes it easy to create a Matrix ID, which is like a decentralized telephone number.
 Anyone who knows your Matrix ID can contact you via end-to-end-encrypted chat or WebRTC voice and video calls.
 There is even support for Zoom style conference calling thanks to Jitsi.

 Ready to try Noteworthy?
 Head over to the installation instructions.